Variation of the disk thickness across ice bands: A method to determine ice abundances in highly inclined protoplanetary disks: Modeling setup and JWST data

 \section{Modeling setup and JWST data}

 We measured the disk thickness in models and observations of edge-on disks to monitor its variations as a function of wavelength.
-In this study we defined the disk thickness as the distance between the brightest pixel of the two scattering nebulae (d$_{neb}$), see Fig. \ref{fig:NIRSPEC}.
+In this study we defined the disk thickness as the distance between the two scattering nebulae ($d_\mathrm{neb}$) at the position for which the darklane is narrowest; see Fig. \ref{fig:NIRSPEC}.

 We studied the disk thickness between 2.0 and 4.0\,\mic\, in the edge-on disk model described in \citet{Martinien_2025} and composed of a mixture of 70$\%$ of astronomical silicates and 30$\%$ of water ice, in volume fraction.
-We used the radiative transfer code MCFOST \citep{Pinte_2006} to vary the water-ice abundance in the disk by considering three different water ice abundances: 0$\%$, 60$\%$ and 90$\%$ (volume fractions).
-Following the study of \citet{Martinien_2025}, we considered only water ice, however, we expect the same phenomenon for other ice species.
+We used the radiative transfer code MCFOST \citep{Pinte_2006} to vary the water-ice abundance in the disk by considering different volume fraction ranging from 0$\%$ to 90$\%$, sampled every 15$\%$.
+Following the study of \citet{Martinien_2025}, we considered only water ice; however, we expect the same phenomenon for other ice species (CO$_{2}$ and CO) because the behavior of their opacity constants is similar to water ice..
 We applied a convolution by a wavelength-scaled Gaussian kernel as a simple approximation of the JWST point spread function.

-We also used JWST/NIRSpec IFU (integral field unit) archival data of Cycle 1 (program number: 1621, PI: I. Pascucci) and Cycle 3 (program number: 5299, PI: J. Bergner) with calibration software version 1.18.0 to study the disk thickness in observations.
+We also used JWST/NIRSpec integral field unit archival data of Cycle 1 (program number: 1621, PI: I. Pascucci) and Cycle 3 (program number: 5299, PI: J. Bergner) with calibration software version 1.18.0 to study the disk thickness in observations.
 In most cases, the two surface nebulae are well separated.
 However, Oph\,163131 is much thinner and the distance between the nebulae is more difficult to estimate, especially at the longest wavelengths.
-We used three filters with three grisms: F100LP;G140H, F170LP;G235H, F290LP;G395H for HH\,30, and Tau\,042021 and two filters with two grisms: F170LP;G235H, F290LP;G395H for Flying Saucer and Oph\,163131, providing a wavelength coverage between 0.97 and 5.27\,\mic\, and between 1.66 and 5.27\,\mic\,, respectively.
+We used three filters with three grisms: G140H, G235H, G395H for HH\,30, and Tau\,042021 and two filters with two grisms: G235H, G395H for Flying Saucer and Oph\,163131, providing a wavelength coverage between 0.97 and 5.27\,\mic\, and between 1.66 and 5.27\,\mic\,, respectively.
 We removed the bad slices for which the disk was cut and we also applied a binning of 20 slices except for Tau\,042021 for which we binned over 30 slices along the spectral dimension to reduce the noise.
 Despite the NIRSpec pixel scale of 0.1\arcsec, the achieved SNR is sufficient to allow a precise measurement of the distance between the two nebulae.
+This results in an effective sampling that is about 10 times lower than the instrument resolution, ensuring that all points are independent.